matbrady/TSM-alfred-vm-checkout/README.md

 ### VM
 Shows the all VM checkout workflow actions.
 ### Set Name / Reset Name
-Allow the user to either set or reset their VM checkout name that is used to claims vms.
+Allow the user to either set or reset their VM checkout name that is used to claim vms.
 This creates a simple txt document containing the user provided name.
 ### Claim
 Search the server for available vms.
-Selecting a result sends a request to the server which claims the machine and the user in notified that they now own that vm.
+Selecting a result sends a request to the server which claims the machine and the user is notified that they now own that vm.
 #### Claim (cmd)
 Holding down `cmd` will open Remote Desktop Connection Application and the claimed VM name will be pasted into the prompt.
 ### Vacate